Weight-loss surgery in Manchester | The Alexandra Hospital Skip to main content

 At The Alexandra Hospital in Manchester, leading weight loss surgeons provide a range of surgical options to help people lose weight safely and return to a healthier weight and lifestyle.
 They would be delighted to help you too.

-Obesity in any form increases your risk of developing more serious health conditions in the future, including heart problems, high blood pressure and joint problems.
+Obesity increases the risk of various health conditions, including sleep apnoea, Hypertension, polyendocrine metabolic ovarian syndrome (PMOS, formerly known as PCOS), heart problems, high blood pressure and joint problems.

 There are certain things that can lead to obesity, including: